dom-j/gcp-static-website/README.md

 * An IAM policy binding that grants the storage.objectViewer role to the allUsers group
 * An HTTP load balancer

 #### 7. Testing the Static Website

 Once the static website has been created, you can test it by visiting the following URL:

 *TBC*

-#### Troubleshooting

-If you encounter any problems with this project, please refer to the following resources:

-* The Terraform documentation
-* The Google Cloud Platform documentation
-* The Google Cloud Platform support forums